 –Fabric glue (optional)

-You can directly print onto a fabric of your choice OR first print on to material like tulle/mesh and then sow it on to another.
+You can directly print onto a fabric of your choice OR first print on to material like tulle/mesh.
+Therefore, then sow it on to another.
 Follow these easy steps 3D print your own designs onto fabric!

 4. The first layer you print will soak into the fabric and bind directly to it.
 After you’ve checked all the settings, print as you normally would.
 Just be sure to occasionally check your print to see that the extruder head isn’t pulling the fabric too much.